Network outages: What are your rights?

 Does that mean that you should just throw your hands up in the air and presume that we’re all screwed once we signed on the dotted line?
 Not quite.

-A single day, or an even shorter period, while supremely frustrating is unlikely to cut it, however.
+However, a single day, or an even shorter period, while supremely frustrating is unlikely to cut it.